dl4genaudio/dl4genaudio.github.io/softmax/index.md

     * filter with diverse types of digital filters.
     * compress with an audio format like mp3.

-* The project [`audiomentations`](https://github.com/iver56/audiomentations) provides you with readily-available functions to augment audio data to train algorithms.
+* The project [`audiomentations`](https://github.com/iver56/audiomentations) provides you with readily-available functions to augment audio data.

 ___